 These coverages protect you from the most common exposures in the industry:

-Protects against claims of malpractice within your state’s defined scope of practice.
-For optometrists, having adequate levels of professional liability coverage is required by law.
+Malpractice Insurance – Protects against claims of malpractice within your state’s defined scope of practice.
+For optometrists, having adequate levels of malpractice coverage is required by law.

 Optometric Practice Protection 101: What Terminology to Know

 To help understand your insurance options, policy coverage and claims process, it’s a must to understand some key insurance lingo.

 Insurance Coverage – Your coverage is the amount of risk or liability your insurance company agrees to be legally responsible for paying in the event of a qualifying insurance claim for a loss that you suffer.

 Named Insureds – This will be you, the policyholder, and/or your business entities you wish to cover under the insurance policy.
 When applying for coverage, make sure all necessary parties are named as insureds on the policy.
 Coverage will exclude those entities not named on the policy.

 Declarations – The first page of an insurance policy is known as the policy declarations.
 It specifies the named insureds, policy period, location of premises, liability limits and other key information.
 Make sure this information is correct and keep the document for your records as proof of your insurance.